 Working in the Red Centre

 Alice Springs epitomises the Australian outback character.
 It’s your base camp for adventure with waterholes, biking and hiking trails, historic and wildlife centres and four-wheel driving all within easy access travelling to the East and West MacDonnell Ranges.
 The town offers a friendly vibe where it’s easy to find work and a place to live.

 Enjoy your working holiday in the heart of Australia at Yulara, the township that lies at the base of Uluru Kata Tjuta National Park.
 Keep travelling throughout the region to Kings Canyon and discover Watarrka National Park with some great hiking trails on offer.

 To find a job, check local newspapers and search online job search engines, join the Darwin or Alice Springs backpacker Facebook pages for job posts, or hand out your resume in-person to local businesses.

-For another way to find job opportunities, visit the Job Shack or the Backpacker Job Centre in Darwin.
-The friendly staff can help you with setting yourself up to be job ready and offer work and holiday packages with accommodation.
+For another way to find job opportunities, visit the Job Shack who can help you find epic work holiday opportunities across the Northern Territory.

 Darwin International Airport is a major gateway to Australia for international flights, offering easy access to and from Europe, America and Asia.
 Before you book, make it easier and cheaper to fly to Australia’s Northern Territory with an Australia Airpass.

 To be eligible for a working holiday visa in Australia, you must be between 18 and 30 and apply for the visa before your trip.
 You can usually stay up to 12 months, work for up to six months for any one employer and study for up to four months.
 If you engage in harvest or 'specified' work, you may be eligible for a 12-month visa extension.Find out more